berkeley-scf/tutorial-unix-basics/index.md

 ## 5.1 Copying and removing files

 You'll often want to make a copy of a file, move it between directories, or remove it.
-When we move the file, the use of `/.` means to use the same name as the original file.

 ```bash
 $ cd ~/stat243-fall-2020/units